 - The amount of the deduction will be 30% with respect to the first million euros and 25% for the rest of the expense made in Spain.

-- The basis of the deduction is the following expenses incurred in Spanish territory directly related to production (eligible expenses):
+- The base of the deduction is the following expenses made in Spanish territory directly related to production (eligible expenses):

-- The expenses of creative staff, provided they have tax residence in Spain or in a member state of the European Economic Area, with a limit of 100,000 euros per person
+- The expenses of creative personnel, as long as they have tax residence in Spain or in a Member State of the European Economic Area

-- And the expenses derived from the use of technical industries and other suppliers
+- And the expenses derived from the use of technical industries and other providers

 - The amount of this deduction, together with the rest of the aid received, may not exceed 50 percent of the cost of production.

-- The deduction will be applied as long as the expenses incurred in Spanish territory are at least 1 million euros.
+- The deduction will be applied provided that the expenses incurred in Spanish territory are at least 1 million euros.
 There are the following exceptions:

 1.- Animation: the amount of expenses incurred in Spanish territory will be at least 200,000 euros